yabhinav/abhinav.github.io/_posts/2018-04-09-configure-mapr-cluster.markdown

 * Comprised of containers
   * Name containers : Each volume has one named contained.
 It has metadata and first 64kb of data.
   * Data containers
-* Volumes may span the cluster or set of nodes depedning on the topology.
+* Volumes may span the cluster or set of nodes depending on the topology.

 ### Volume Properties
 1. Name and Mount Path